Electronic Advancement Reporting

-126.96.36.199 Importance and Benefits of Internet Advancement
+18.104.22.168 Importance and Benefits of Electronic Advancement Reporting

-As stated in “Reporting Advancement," 188.8.131.52, all advancement must be reported to local councils.
-This is important in keeping member records up to date, and it assures an accurate count in the Journey to Excellence performance recognition program.
-“Unit Advancement Responsibilities," 184.108.40.206, suggests the unit advancement coordinator should use Internet Advancement to accomplish the reporting.
+As stated in “Reporting Advancement,” 126.96.36.199, all advancement must be reported to local councils.* This is important in keeping member records up to date, and it assures an accurate count in the Journey to Excellence performance recognition program.
+“Unit Advancement Responsibilities,” 188.8.131.52, suggests the unit advancement coordinator should use the BSA’s internet portal to accomplish the reporting.
 When this is done, it alleviates issues in documenting progress as Scouts submit Eagle applications or transfer from one unit to another within a council.
 Consistent and constant reporting also assures accurate records for use by commissioners, other district and council volunteers, and the National Council.

-Units select an advancement processor who is granted access with a council-provided unit ID.
-It is recommended that units report advancement monthly.
-They must submit a final annual report each December.
+These are critical in evaluating unit health, adjusting service delivery, and researching changes in programs and requirements.
+It is recommended that units report advancement at least monthly with a final annual report each December.
 These reporting cycles are important because they support local and National Council data collection for the Journey to Excellence program as well as statistical analysis.

-Benefits of Internet Advancement
+Benefits of Electronic Advancement Reporting

 - Records ranks, badges, and awards in accordance with BSA advancement rules